MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 <a name="BlockTenantList"> </a>
 This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list.

 If you enable this setting, the users get an error if they attempt to add an account from an organization that is blocked.
 If a user has already added an account for a blocked organization, the files stop syncing.
-This setting does NOT work if you've **Allow syncing OneDrive accounts for only specific organizations** setting enabled.
+This setting does **NOT** work if you've the **AllowTenantList** setting enabled.
 Do **NOT** enable both settings at the same time.

 Enable this setting by defining IDs for the **TenantID** parameter, which determines the tenants to whom the **block tenant** setting is applicable.
 Also set the boolean value to **True** for the ID of every tenant you want to prevent from syncing with the OneDrive and SharePoint files and folders.